“We see things other people aren’t going to see”

 Recent evidence indicates that the values of respect and reverence ascribed to tribal cultures seems to provide little protection for their elders from abuse.
 An analysis of the National Elder Mistreatment Study (NEMS) found that American Indian and Alaska Native older respondents reported a cumulative abuse prevalence of 33% — almost double that of overall original study findings for white respondents.

-To address these disparities IA2 conducted what we believe is the first comprehensive national needs assessment to date.
+To address these disparities IA2 conducted what we believe is the first comprehensive, systematic, national needs assessment to date that included personal interviews (n=23) and an online survey (n=90) of tribal providers and participants from 22 states.

-Our goal was to identify facilitators and barriers for screening and management of elder abuse by tribal health care providers.
+Our goal was to identify facilitators and barriers for screening and management of elder abuse by tribal health care providers working in the outpatient setting.

 This project was funded by a generous grant from The National Resource Center for Reaching Victims of Crime via the United States (U.S.) Department of Justice Office of Victims of Crime.